-Playing or participating in sports or other recreational activities within the residence hall, as well as outside in close proximity of the building is prohibited.
-Please respect your neighbors and University property - horseplay or roughhousing often times leads to unnecessary damage or injury.
+Playing or participating in sports or other recreational activities within the residence hall, or outside in proximity of the building is prohibited.
+Please respect your neighbors and University property.

 The throwing of snowballs at windows or any part of a University building, at anyone not playfully engaged in a snowball fight, or at any car, is strictly prohibited.